1. Single bedroom with private ensuite

 please contact the General Manager or Director of Nursing at the Villa, or visit the My Aged Care website.

 Means Tested Fees (Services Australia determined – subject to annual $32,718.57 & lifetime $78,524.69 caps)

 Some residents with sufficient financial assets or income will also be asked to pay a means tested fee as a

 contribution to care costs.
 This fee is not kept by the Villa, but is returned to the government.
 The fee is calculated

-by the Department of Human Services based on information provided by residents in the Residential Aged Care –
+by the Services Australia based on information provided by residents in the Residential Aged Care –

 Means tested fees can be quite substantial, so prospective residents are strongly advised to seek financial advice and